nakhli/MonkeyOrm/README.md

     return id;
 });
 ```
 The transaction block can be a function of any type and return a value or be an action and return nothing.
 The transaction can be manually committed at any point by invoking t.Commit().
-Setting `autocommit` to `true` will simply insert a call to `Commit()` at the end of the block execution, if it termniates normally.
+Setting `autocommit` to `true` will simply insert a call to `Commit()` after the transaction block.

-Isolation level can also be controlled using the `isolation` parameter:
+The transaction [isolation level](http://msdn.microsoft.com/en-us/library/system.data.isolationlevel.aspx) can be specified using the `isolation` parameter:
 ```csharp
 connection.InTransaction(true, IsolationLevel.Serializable).Do(t =>
 {